-Communication Testing
+Communications Testing

-After installing the AWK-3131 you can run a sample test to make sure the AWK-3131 and wireless connection are functioning normally.
-Two testing methods are described below.
-Use the first method if you are using only one AWK-3131 device, and use the second method if you are using two or more AWK-3131 units.
+After installation, you can run a sample test to make sure the AWK-6232 and wireless connection are functioning normally.
+Two testing methods are explained in the following sections.
+Use the first method if you are using only one AWK-6232 device, and use the second method if you are using two or more AWK-6232s.